AI Algorithms: Traditional Machine Learning vs. Deep Learning

 Traditional machine learning algorithms are fundamentally statistical or mathematical models that learn patterns from data.
 They're typically used when the data is structured and the problem to be solved is relatively simple or well-defined.

-1. Supervised Learning: This type of algorithm learns from labelled data to predict outcomes.
+1. Supervised Learning: This type of algorithm uses labeled data, where both the input and the desired output are provided, to predict outcomes.
 Examples include linear regression for continuous outcomes, logistic regression and support vector machines (SVMs) for classification tasks, and decision trees and random forests for both regression and classification tasks.

 2. Unsupervised Learning: In contrast to supervised learning, these algorithms find hidden structures or patterns in unlabelled data.
 Examples include k-means clustering for grouping similar data points, hierarchical clustering for understanding the hierarchy in data, and principal component analysis (PCA) for reducing the dimensionality of the data.

-3. Reinforcement Learning: These algorithms learn how to perform actions based on reward feedback.
+3. Reinforcement Learning: These algorithms learn through trial and error to achieve the best possible reward over time based on reward feedback.
 They are commonly used in situations where an agent interacts with an environment to make a sequence of decisions, such as in robotics or game playing.
 Examples include Q-Learning and Sarsa.

 Deep Learning Algorithms

-Deep learning algorithms are a subset of machine learning algorithms, but instead of relying on mathematical models, they mimic the human brain using artificial neural networks with multiple layers, hence the term "deep".
+Deep learning algorithms are a subset of machine learning algorithms that can learn to reach an accurate conclusion without any human intervention.
+Instead of relying on mathematical models, they mimic the human brain using artificial neural networks with multiple layers of interconnected nodes, hence the term "deep".

 Deep learning models are particularly potent for tasks involving unstructured data, like images, audio, or text.
 Examples include convolutional neural networks (CNNs) for image tasks, recurrent neural networks (RNNs) for sequence tasks, and transformers for various tasks, especially in natural language processing.